Ezdan Holding Group: Accolades

-Over the years Ezdan Holding Group and its members have won a number of awards and recognitions.
+Over the years Ezdan Holding Group and its members have won several awards and recognitions.
 It has received two separate awards for water and energy preservation, one for its support of the Tarsheed National Programme for Conservation and Energy Efficiency and the other for best clean energy and consumption by a commercial building (awarded to Ezdan Mall).

 In 2014 the Holding Group won the Enterprise Agility Award, organized by Entrepreneur magazine in collaboration with Barclays Group, for its excellence in the field of real estate.
 During that same year Ezdan's subsidiary, Ezdan Hotels, won the international Hotelbeds Award for high quality service.

-For its charity and humanitarian contributions the Ezdan Group received the Best Social Responsibility Initiative Award in Construction and Development in 2014.
+For its charity and humanitarian contributions, the Ezdan Group received the Best Social Responsibility Initiative Award in Construction and Development in 2014.